solidi/hl-mods/workspace/redist/readme.txt

         - "napkinstory" - the legend reduced to two words
     - Gamemode Changes
         - Show game rules on connection
-        - Disable randomweapons mutator from gungame
+        - Disable numerous Mutators from gungame
         - Disable numerous mutators from snowball game mode
         - Tweaked game mode waiting times
         - Show lives in battle royale
         - Show persons who are in arena mode on scoreboard
         - Improved objectives in JVS
+        - Gungame is now roundless
     - Mutator Changes
         - Mutators are independent timers
         - Changed "sv_mutators" to "sv_addmutator"